FINANCE

 Negative Equity = -£1,000

-At the beginning of your finance agreement for Personal Contract Purchase (PCP) or Personal Contract Hire (PCH), you will need to consider your expected average mileage per year.
+At the beginning of your finance agreement for Personal Contract Purchase (PCP) or Personal Contract Hire (PCH), you will need to consider your expected average mileage that the vehicle is likely to be driven each year.
 Based on this a mileage limit will then be stated in your finance agreement.
 This will impact your monthly payment amount.
 If you exceed this mileage limit, there will be an excess mileage charge at the rate specified in your finance agreement.
-At the end of the finance agreement, any excess mileage charge will be payable if you choose to the return the vehicle, but it will not be payable if you choose to buy the vehicle.
+At the end of the finance agreement, any excess mileage charge will be payable if you choose to the return the vehicle, but it will not be payable if you choose to buy the vehicle (if the type of finance agreement you have gives you the right to buy the vehicle).

 Fair wear and tear is when a vehicle's condition gets worse over time due to normal usage of that vehicle.
-Fair wear and tear takes in to consideration the age, mileage of a vehicle and whether it has been looked after sufficiently.
-The vehicle should be in good working order, good condition, and good repair.
+Fair wear and tear takes into account the age, mileage of a vehicle and whether it has been looked after with sufficient care.
+Any vehicle returned to us should be in good working order, good condition, and good repair.
 Any loss of or damage to the vehicle other than fair wear and tear will be your responsibility.
 Our representative will assess the vehicle in line with the current BVRLA Fair Wear and Tear Guide.
-Any items outside of this acceptable range will be charged.
+Any items outside of this acceptable range will be charged to you.

 A fixed rate of interest is the rate of interest that will remain unchanged for the term of your finance agreement.
 It is applied on an annual basis to the amount borrowed.